 Military heroes who sacrificed for their country certainly deserve to be remembered on Memorial Day weekend.
 Some people remember them with parades and speeches, others with flowers on their graves.

-The New England Historical Society honors them with this story about where each state’s greatest military heroes are buried.
+The New England Historical Society honors them with this story about the place where each state’s greatest military heroes rest, we hope, in peace.